Frequently asked questions about SA Dental Service

 SA Dental Service provides a range of publicly funded dental services for eligible children and adults at clinics throughout South Australia.SA Dental Service also works in partnership with the University of Adelaide to educate and train a large part of the State’s dental workforce.

-Children - all children and young people under 18 years of age are eligible to attend the School Dental Service regardless of their parent’s or guardian’s Pensioner Concession / Health Care Card status.
+Children - all babies, children and young people under 18 years of age are eligible to attend the School Dental Service regardless of their parent’s or guardian’s Pensioner Concession / Health Care Card status.

 Adults - adults need to have a current Health Care Card or Pensioner Concession Card and live in South Australia to access dental care at SA Dental Service clinics.
 Adult dependents (under 19 years) of the card holder whose names are on the card, can access dental care.